 Outdoor adventures aren’t conquests.
 Resist the urge to stuff your pack full of goodies to litter the mantel back home.
-Be a story-teller instead.
-Take some pictures, makes some new friends, and share some of what you’ve learned.
+Be a storyteller instead.
+Take some pictures, make some new friends, and share some of what you’ve learned.

 Some Final Thoughts on Responsible Outdoor Adventure

 Reading back through this article, my only fear is that it’s a bit preachy.
 It feels patronizing and restrictive.
 It doesn’t emphasize the amazing joy that almost always accompanies a departure from our manufactured day-to-day existence.
 Nothing could be further from my intent.
 My philosophy is simply that preparation and prudence allow us a guilt-free indulgence in the splendor of the natural world.